FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 [Table of Contents](#table-of-contents)

 #### 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?
-In Short: We may share information in specific situations described in this section and/or with the following third parties.
+**In Short:** I may share information in specific situations described in this section and/or with the following third parties.

 We may need to share your personal information in the following situations:
-Business Transfers.
-We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+*   **Business Transfers.** I may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of my business to another company.

 [Table of Contents](#table-of-contents)

 #### 5. HOW LONG DO WE KEEP YOUR INFORMATION?
-In Short: We keep your information for as long as necessary to fulfil the purposes outlined in this Privacy Notice unless otherwise required by law.
+**In Short:** We keep your information for as long as necessary to fulfil the purposes outlined in this Privacy Notice unless otherwise required by law.

 We will only keep your personal information for as long as it is necessary for the purposes set out in this Privacy Notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).